-- Working closely with OCVLC’s Executive Director and Senior Staff Attorney to ensure the smooth function of case management.
+- Working closely with OCVLC's other employees to ensure the smooth function of the Center.

 - Compiling stock motions and other technical assistance documents necessary to assist pro bono attorneys and others seeking to assist crime victims in the enforcement of their rights.

 - Providing victim advocacy services, including referrals and resource information, to crime victims as needed.